Things to See and Do

 Located at the base of Willans Hill, the Wagga Wagga Botanic Gardens are set over 22 acres.
-A mini zoo, children's adventure playground, free flight aviary and rainforest section are open to visitors.
-Other attractions include a Tree Chapel, Chinese Garden, Camellia and Cactus Gardens and Miniature Railway.
-The Miniature Railway operates the first and third Sunday of each month.
+A mini zoo, free flight aviary, children's adventure playground, and rainforest section will keep the kids occupied for hours.
+Other attractions within the gardens include the Tree Chapel and Chinese pavilion.
+Various garden areas showcase camellias, cacti and succulents, proteas, Australian natives and roses.
+The Willans Hill Miniature Railway operates the first and third Sunday of each month.
 The track runs through woodlands, a tunnel and over a bridge.
-The cafe/kiosk located in the gardens, Little el, offers in-house and takeaway dining, small gifts, free Wi-Fi and a book exchange.
+Train rides operate between 10.30am and 12.30pm and 1.30pm to 4pm.
+Covered footwear is essential to ride the trains.
 Covered barbecues are also available.

 Willans Hill Miniture Railway